-The oldest of the islands are South Plaza (4.2 million years) and Espanola (3.2 million years.)
-The youngest island is Isabela, which is roughly 0.7 million years old.
+The Galapagos islands formed over millions of years.
+The oldest of the islands are South Plazas (4.2 million years) and Espanola (3.2 million years).
+The youngest islands are Fernandina and Isabela, which are less than 1 million years old.

-Sierra Negra / Volcan Chico
+Sierra Negra & Volcan Chico (Isabela island)

 Galapagos Lava tunnels & tubes

-Twin craters (Los Gemelos)
+Twin craters (Los Gemelos, Santa Cruz island)

-Is it safe to visit Galapagos Islands volcanoes?
+Is it Safe to Visit Galapagos Islands Volcanoes?

 Recent Galapagos Eruptions and their Effects on the Islands